-A death has occurred in the family which eliminates a prior source of income; or

-Other circumstances determined to warrant an exemption by SDHC.
+A death has occurred in the family which eliminates a prior source of income; or Other circumstances determined to warrant an exemption by SDHC.

-2. The qualifying financial hardship must be long-term (more than 90 days).
+2. The qualifying financial hardship must be long-term (a minimum of three months).

 Until the request for a hardship exemption is reviewed and approved by SDHC, the participating household is expected to continue to pay their portion of rent as previously determined by the SDHC.